hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

         x.trim()
     ```

-.. option:: --enable-error-code
+<span id="enable-error-code"></span>`--enable-error-code`

-    This flag allows enabling one or multiple error codes globally.
+   : This flag allows enabling one or multiple error codes globally.
     See :ref:`error-codes` for more information.

     Note: This flag will override disabled error codes from the